bus1/sys/README.md

-# Nostd/Sys - Capability-based OS Interfaces
+# Nostd/Sys - Capability-based System Interfaces

 This is the home of the `nostd` and `sys` Rust packages.
 They provide access to a collection of common operating-system interfaces following a capability-based